How To Optimize a WordPress Installation

 - Log in to cPanel.

-In addition to robots.txt, the Bing Network and Google Webmaster accounts offer tools to help reduce the rate that crawlers initiate requests with your site, reducing the resources, and allowing for more legitimate traffic to be served.
+In addition to robots.txt, the Bing Network and Google Webmaster accounts offer tools to help reduce the rate that crawlers initiate requests with your site, reduce the resources, and allow for more legitimate traffic to be served.

 - Familiarize yourself with how to monitor resource usage from the following article: